brandonwong3/icdep/anti-dupe.md

-#anti-dupe: How can we ensure that each card is received once and only once?
+# How can we ensure that each card is received once and only once?